 In December 2007 the Company entered into a Collaboration Agreement with Lee's Pharmaceutical (HK) Ltd. ("Lee's Pharm").
 Pursuant to this agreement, Lee's Pharm obtained an exclusive license to develop, manufacture and commercialize NOV-002 and NOV-205 in China, Hong Kong, Taiwan and Macau (the "Chinese Territory").
+The Company has suspended further development of NOV-205; however, this suspension will not impact the development strategy of Lee's Pharm.
 Under the terms of the agreement the Company received a license fee of \$500,000 in March 2008 and is entitled to receive up to \$1,700,000 in future milestone payments upon the completion of development and marketing milestones by Lee's Pharm.
 This initial \$500,000 payment received is being amortized over the estimated term of this agreement, 15 years.
-Accordingly, \$8,000 and \$17,000 of license revenue was recognized in each of the three- and six-month periods, respectively, ended June 30, 2010 and 2009.
+Accordingly, \$8,000 and \$25,000 of license revenue was recognized in each of the three- and nine-month periods, respectively, ended September 30, 2010 and 2009.

 The Lee's Pharm agreement provides that the Company receive royalty payments of 20-25% of net sales of NOV-002 in the Chinese Territory and receive royalty payments of 12-15% of net sales of NOV-205 in the Chinese Territory.
 Lee's Pharm is obligated to reimburse the Company for the manufacturing cost of pharmaceutical products provided to Lee's Pharm in connection with the agreement.
 Lee's Pharm has committed to spend a minimum amount on development in the first four years of the agreement.
-The agreement expires upon the expiration of the last patent covering any of the licensed products, or twelve years from the date of the first commercial sale in China, whichever occurs later.
+The agreement expires upon the expiration of the last patent covering any of the licensed products, or twelve years from the date of the first commercial sale in China, whichever occurs later